 4) Are both the products and their standard warranties being used in your solar energy system a part of the proposal?

 The specifics and efficiency of the equipment your installer will be using should be clearly defined to you.
 You should receive spec sheets, rating reports, and manufacturer warranties for each major aspect of your solar energy system.
 Where are these parts manufactured?
 The solar industry standard for a quality solar panel warranty is 25 years.
 Make sure that you trust that the solar installer you chose is likely to be around in 25 years and will advocate for you should you need to enforce the manufacturer warranties.

 5) Are both the pricing and the terms clearly defined?

-Going back to our original statement, converting to solar energy is a major investment in your property.
+Going back to our original statement, converting to commercial solar energy is a major investment in your property.
 Make sure that all items on the proposal are clearly defined.
 If you choose to finance your system, once your financing is secure, your solar advisor should walk you through the financed price and your monthly payments.